Here is the follow-up article posted from the beginning of November: “What is Echolalia?”

 - Refusing items: If your child refuses an item/activity, model words like “No or Don’t like it”.

 - Try not to start with questions like “Do you want the … ?” because in most cases your child will begin their responses with “Do you want the ….?
 As you see your child reach for an item, label it and then model the phrase “I want the (blank).

 - As your child begins to advance in their language you can begin to work on presenting choices.
 Again, stay away from the “Do you want” questions.
 Hold up the two items in your hands and state the items (making sure there is no intonation change in your voice) and once the child makes a choice say “(Childs name) wants the…….. blank”.
 Once your child completes the phrase by labeling the item, reinforce the language used by giving them the item.

-These are only a couple examples of the strategies you can start implementing at home.
+These are only a couple of examples of the strategies you can start implementing at home.
 Echolalia is still very difficult to treat and will not be a quick fix.
 The examples above provide a new way of treating Echolalia from the child’s point of view and using language functionally.
 Please consult with your Speech and Language Pathologist if you have any further questions or concerns.
-I hope you find this two part post about Echolalia helpful.
+I hope you find this two-part post about Echolalia helpful.